In this guest post by Tricia Goyer, we learn what Miriam in the Bible can teach us about positivity.

 I chuckled, “That’s because most of the time we spent together was before John and I adopted seven more kids!”

 When Joanna and I met, I only had three children.
 In that season of life, I was busy with raising kids, volunteering at a crisis pregnancy center, and writing.
-I was busy, yes, but when John and I started adopted kids from hard places we transitioned from “busy” into survival mode.
+I was busy, yes, but when John and I started adopting kids from hard places we quickly transitioned from “busy” to living in survival mode.

 Overwhelmed with the added chaos and mess (not to mention kids’ outbursts and anger), I found myself complaining a lot.
 So much so that I knew things needed to change.